santiagvs/santiagvs/README.md

 - 🛑 But also check [my Angular project](https://github.com/Squad13Porto/FrontAngularColetiva) on Squad 13, a simple university project.

-- 🥷 My latest project was is [here](https://github.com/Squad04) where I build a NodeJS + Express API for BlackBelt IT.
+- 🥷 My latest project is [here](https://github.com/Squad04/BlackBeltAPI) where I build a NodeJS + Express API for BlackBelt IT.

 - 💬 You can ask me about **Linux**, **OOP**, **Angular** and other stuff.